-Tucked away at the top of the Hoxton hotel in Southwark, Seabird is one of the city’s most stylish new rooftop offerings, all potted palms, bleached wooden floors and rattan furniture.
+Sitting atop of the Hoxton hotel in Southwark, Seabird is one of the city’s most stylish rooftop offerings, all potted palms, bleached wooden floors and rattan furniture.
 With both indoor and outdoor seating areas, the restaurant really capitalises on its riverside location, making the most of expansive Thames views.
-Perhaps unsurprisingly, the menu here revolves around seafood and is home to the longest oyster list in London, as well as an impressive marble raw bar dishing up chilled whelks, cockles and razor clams.
+Perhaps unsurprisingly, given the name, the menu here revolves around seafood and is home to the longest oyster list in London, as well as an impressive marble raw bar dishing up chilled whelks, cockles and razor clams.
 The charcoal grill also offers plenty of delights, including whole lobsters and John Dory.
-Cocktails are fun and fruity, with the Toucan Do It, made with Tapatio Blanco Tequila, mango, cinnamon and aji pepper, served in a whimsical bird-shaped glass.
+There is an excellent selection of biodynamic wines from some of Europe’s best small-scale producers, and the cocktails are fun and fruity, with the Toucan Do It, made with Tapatio Blanco Tequila, mango, cinnamon and aji pepper, served in a bird-shaped glass.

 This popular Shoreditch spot is an east London go-to whatever the weather, thanks to its heated rooftop orangery, which sits alongside its outdoor terrace.
 With its trellised canopy, strewn with ivy and fairy lights, and cosy sofas to sink into by the outdoor fire pit, this is the place for lazy lunches that somehow stretch into even longer, lazier dinners.
 Graze on Mediterranean-inspired dishes like spiced cod brochettes, zucchini fritti and rosemary and sea salt focaccia while sampling their wide range of seasonal cocktails, which include gin and tonic cups mixed with botanicals and herbs from their garden and punchy Icelandic Mules, made with Reyka vodka, ginger beer, lime, ginger and shiso leaf.

-Dorsett City, 9 Aldgate High Street, City of London, EC3N 1AH
+Dorsett City Hotel, 9 Aldgate High Street, City of London, EC3N 1AH

-This bar on the banks of Little Venice, which has stellar views over Notting Hill, Hyde Park and the neighbourhood’s dreamy canals, swiftly became a favourite with west Londoners when it opened last year.
+This bar on the banks of Little Venice, which has stellar views over Notting Hill, Hyde Park and the neighbourhood’s dreamy canals, swiftly became a favourite with west Londoners when it opened a couple of years ago.
 This summer they’ve teamed up with Veuve Clicquot to serve some of the finest fizz alongside their sourdough pizzas and light, summery dishes like Cornish crab salad and stone bass ceviche.
 Their signature cocktails go down very well too on a sunny afternoon, especially the Hibiscus Daiquiri, which can be served straight up of frozen.
 The best bit?
 You can book lavish day beds, all the better for lounging on.

 This iconic tower on the South Bank has long been a fixture on London’s sky-high drinking and dining scene, with the landmark’s prominent OXO logo visible from miles around.
 Housed in a beautiful wharfside building that dates back to 1900, this is where the famous OXO beef cube was made during the Twenties.
 Now it’s home to an award-winning restaurant and bar, perched on the eighth floor and serving up seasonal British food with a side of breath-taking views over the river.
 Reopening on 15 July, their extensive cocktail list is full of gems, like the South Bank gin cocktail, which is described as a “love letter to the neighbourhood”.

-Oxo Tower Wharf, Barge House Street, South Bank, SE1 9PH
+Oxo Tower Wharf, Barge House Street, South Bank, London, SE1 9PH

 Rooftop Terrace, One New Change, EC4M 9AF